collective/collective.elastic.plone/README.rst

 - indexer passing content to an `collective.elastic.ingest` service.
 - index acting as a proxy to ElasticSearch, integrates with ZCatalog
-- custom plugins for `plone.restapi` to provide strcutural information for the igestions service
+- custom plugins for `plone.restapi` to provide structural information for the ingestions service

 Installation
 ------------